 Britannia can recommend a specialised shipper of animals to assist you in sending your family pet(s) from home to home.
 They will coordinate all documentation and necessary veterinary procedures.

 Find out more about pet transport.

 Moving Motor Vehicles to Brazil

 It is not possible to import used vehicles to Brazil, with the exception of vintage cars, which will not be used on the roads.

-When you are making international payments for individuals you can benefit from Currencies Direct expertise in seeking the best possible rate, whether you are sending or receiving foreign currency.
+When you are making international payments for individuals you can benefit from IFX expertise in seeking the best possible rate, whether you are sending or receiving foreign currency.

 Moving to Brazil With Britannia